 To make sure Combivent Respimat is safe for you, tell your doctor if you have ever had:

 liver or kidney disease; or

 enlarged prostate, problems with urination.

-Combivent Respimat is not approved for use by anyone younger than 18 years old.
+Combivent is not approved for use by anyone younger than 18 years old.

 How should I use Combivent Respimat?

 Use Combivent Respimat exactly as prescribed by your doctor.
-Follow the directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 You do not need to shake the inhaler before use.

 Uncap the mouthpiece of the inhaler.
 Breathe out fully.
 Put the mouthpiece into your mouth and close your lips.
 Keep your eyes closed to prevent spraying any medicine into your eyes.
 Breathe in slowly while pressing the dose-release button on the inhaler.
 Hold your breath for 10 seconds, then breathe out slowly.

 Close the cap until you use your inhaler again.